awsdocs/amazon-kendra-developer-guide/doc_source/getting-started-servicenow.md

 --------

-# Getting started with a ServiceNow data source \(Console\)<a name="getting-started-servicenow"></a>
+# Getting started with a ServiceNow data source \(console\)<a name="getting-started-servicenow"></a>

 You can use the Amazon Kendra console to get started using a ServiceNow data store\.
 When you use the console you specify the connection information you need to index the contents of a ServiceNow instance\.
 For more information see [Using a ServiceNow data source](data-source-servicenow.md)\.

 Use the following procedure to create a basic ServiceNow data source using the default configuration\.
-The procedure assumes you created an index following the steps in [Getting started with an S3 bucket \(Console\)](gs-console.md)\.
+The procedure assumes you created an index following the steps in [Getting started with an S3 bucket \(console\)](gs-console.md)\.

 **To create a ServiceNow data source using the Amazon Kendra console**